nogibjj/Jaxon-Yue-Individual-Project-2/README.md

 (Successful CRUD operations)

 ## Optimized Rust Binary
- I've included a process that generates an optimized Rust binary as below, and you can download an artifact from GitHub Action's latest workflow run.
+ I've included a process that generates an optimized Rust binary as below, and you can download an artifact from the GitHub Action's latest workflow run.
  ```
  name: Archive Binary
  uses: actions/upload-artifact@v2